opensim-org/SCONE/README.md

 SCONE is open source software for predictive simulation of biological motion.
 More information on SCONE, including tutorials, examples, community guidelines and documentation can be found on https://scone.software.

 ## Installing SCONE (Windows 64 bit)
-The fastest way to get started using SCONE is to install the software on Windows 64 bit and run the tutorials.
-See https://scone.software/doku.php?id=install for details.
+The fastest way to get started using SCONE is to download and run the [Windows 64 bit installer](https://scone.software/doku.php?id=install).

 ## Building SCONE
-See the [BUILD.md](BUILD.md) for instructions on how to build SCONE from source.
+See [BUILD.md](BUILD.md) for instructions on how to build SCONE from source.

 ## Running SCONE
-Once you have SCONE installed on your system, be sure to check at the tutorials at https://scone.software/doku.php?id=tutorials:start to get started!
+Once you have SCONE installed on your system, be sure to follow the [SCONE tutorials and examples](https://scone.software/doku.php?id=tutorials:start) to get started!

 ## License
-SCONE is licensed under the GNU Public License 3.0
+SCONE is licensed under the [GNU Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)